MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 I stumbled upon this topic while reading about minimalism.
 And I'm so glad I did as it may turn out to be the most important discovery I have made these last few ~~days~~ months.
 So a big thanks to [Alice Crady](https://alice-crady.medium.com/) for [her post on professional freedom](https://medium.com/the-ascent/create-more-professional-freedom-with-3-simple-lifestyle-shifts-9a88bdda57fc).
 It sparked my interest.
 And it lead me to _Your Money or Your Life_ and to [a review of that book](https://www.mrmoneymustache.com/2012/12/18/your-money-or-your-life/) by none other than _Mr.
 Money Mustache_[^fn-mr-money-mustache].

 [^fn-mr-money-mustache]: I love the internet.
 Mr. Money Mustache runs a great blog that I can only recommend.
 It is one of the main sources that got me interested in this whole thing.
-And as you may observe I have also linked to his blog quite a few times.
+And as you may observe I have also linked to his site quite a few times.

 The topic I discovered wasn't just _money_.
 I have known about that since I was old enough to browse toy store catalogs.
 No, what I discovered was a different way of thinking about money.
-Or, more correctly: I discovered that there are people _actually thinking_ about how they spend their money.
+Or, more correctly---I discovered there are people _actually thinking_ about how they spend their money.

 I had heard about financial freedom/independence/early retirement/[FIRE][FIRE] before.
 But as most people I had dismissed it as a fringe movement and a pipe dream.